See also: Yamaha’s Tenere

 All things considered I found the seat OK for days of up to 300 miles or more when you simply sit on the thing for hours.
 On the dirt it’s not so relevant as you stop and move around more.
 I agree with some that the scoop/two level is a bad thing and a fully flat seat would be better, but it seems the back of the seat has to be raised to get over the cat which is over the back tyre.
 Because of this scoop you can’t slide back and move around to reduce the aches or crouch down easily behind the screen.
 I also found that pushed forward like this, my ankles point down too much to use the foot controls.
 If I could slide back, my feet would be more horizontal and line up with the foot brake, already adjusted as low as it can go.
 But you get used to it.

 The foam I think is OK but like many bikes, may have softened after a few thousand rough miles.
 I like the neat and quick way the seat comes off.
 I’ve never had a pillion on it long enough to get an opinion on the back’s comfort.
 Usually, on these sorts of bikes it’s not so good.

 I believe some sort of screen is essential for long-range travels and it’s great that the new XTZ came with a good one fitted.
 Unfortunately for me at 6’ 1”/185cm, it’s still too low and buffets my head worse than if it wasn’t there.
 A crude, q/d Touratech extension clamped on well enough – a proper taller screen would have been better.
-On the dirt I found the extension got in the way for good visibility, especially if dirty, but I could quickly clip it on the side of the screen (above right).
+On the dirt I found the extension got in the way for good visibility, especially if dirty, but I could quickly clip it on the side of the screen (above left).